 Catherine C. Geyer is a graduate of the Ohio State University Moritz College of Law and a member of the Ohio Bar.
 Prior to becoming Chief Circuit Mediator, she was the Supreme Court of Ohio’s Dispute Resolution Section manager, mediating mandamus, workers’ compensation, board of tax appeals, public records and other cases pending before the Court.
 Prior to that, Cathy practiced law for 20 years, with an emphasis in the areas of insurance coverage and bad faith, construction law, commercial disputes, corporate litigation, and mediation.
-Cathy serves as the ABA Court Alternative Dispute Resolution committee co-chair.
+Cathy served as the ABA Court Alternative Dispute Resolution committee co-chair.
 She has over 200 hours of mediation training, an advanced negotiation certificate from the University of Notre Dame’s Mendoza College of Business, and is a frequent lecturer, trainer, and author on dispute resolution topics across the country.
-Cathy served as adjunct faculty in mediation and dispute systems design at OSU’s top-rated Dispute Resolution Program.
+Cathy serves as an adjunct professor at Moritz's top-rated Dispute Resolution Program.
 To contact Cathy Geyer, send an email to Catherine_Geyer@ca6.uscourts.gov.

 Kathryn Wollenburg received her Juris Doctor from Capital University Law School in Columbus where she was a member of Law Review and earned a concentration in Alternative Dispute Resolution.
 Prior to joining the Sixth Circuit Mediation Office in 2018, Kate served for 12 years as Mediation Director and Staff Counsel for the General Division Common Pleas Court in Union County, Ohio, mediating over 200 cases annually.
 In support of her passion for the practice of mediation, she served as an appointed Executive Board Member and Newsletter Editor for the Ohio Mediation Association from 2011-2016.
 To contact Kathryn Wollenburg, send an email to Kathryn_Wollenburg@ca6.uscourts.gov.